-15.40.25.b Performance-based contracts offer benefits.
+16.20.25.b Performance-based contracts offer benefits.
 For example, they:

-- Encourage and promote contractors to be innovative and to find cost effective ways to deliver services; - Result in better prices and performance; - Give contractors more flexibility in how to achieve results; - Shift more risk to contractors so they are responsible for achieving the outcomes; and - Provide incentives to improve contractor performance and tie compensation to achievement.
+- Encourage and promote contractors to be innovative and to find cost effective ways to deliver services; - Result in better prices and performance; - Give contractors more flexibility in how to achieve results; - Shift more risk to contractors so they are responsible for achieving the outcomes; and/or - · Provide incentives to improve contractor performance and tie compensation to achievement.

-15.40.25.c Potential issues associated with performance-based contracts include:
+16.20.25.c Potential issues associated with performance-based contracts include:

-- Adequate management information systems may not be in place to correctly interpret data; - Performance outcomes may be contingent on factors outside of the contractor's control; - Contractors may have limited financial resources and capacity to assume risk; - Contractors fear a cash flow crisis and financial uncertainty; and/or - Contractors may have under-developed financial information management systems.
+- Adequate management information systems may not be in place to correctly interpret data; - Performance outcomes may be contingent on factors outside of the contractor's control; - Contractors may have limited financial resources and capacity to assume risk; - Contractors may provide reduced care to vulnerable clients to achieve an outcome or goal; - · Contractors fear a cash flow crisis and financial uncertainty; and/or - Contractors may have under-developed financial information management systems.